 Last year, we highlighted one of our customers, Niagara Christian Gleaners (NCG).
 They collect surplus and off-specification “ugly” fruits and vegetables.
 Then, NCG dries them to ship to hungry regions worldwide.
 This month, the Ontario faith-based organization installed their second Nyle drying system to double their production to meet the growing need for food around the world.

 “The pandemic has increased hunger in less fortunate areas of the world where food insecurity is a daily challenge,” says NCG General Manager Pete Wierenga.

-Drying fruits and vegetables on a large scale in twin Nyle dryers preserves food efficiently to be safely transported in shipping containers to hungry people on other continents.
-The recipients simply rehydrate the products turning them into nutritious meals.
+Drying fruits and vegetables on a large scale in twin Nyle dryers preserves food efficiently to safely transport them in shipping containers to hungry people on other continents.
+The recipients simply rehydrate the products, turning them into nutritious meals.

 NCG installed their second Nyle FDG 1000 dehydrator to work in tandem with their first unit.
-With the new dryer, NCG can significantly increase their capacity, which was already more than 1.5 million pounds of food in 2020 – the equivalent of more than 5 million food servings.
+With the new dryer, NCG can significantly increase their capacity, already more than 1.5 million pounds of food in 2020, the equivalent of more than 5 million food servings.